California-Strawberry-Commission/laser-runner-cutter/runner_segmentation_model/README.md

         $ pip install -r requirements.txt

+1. Ensure opencv-python

+        $ pip list | grep opencv

+    If you see multiple versions (for example, both opencv-python and opencv-python-headless), you may need to reinstall opencv-python:

+        $ pip uninstall opencv-python-headless -y
+        $ pip uninstall opencv-python -y
+        $ pip install opencv-python

 ### On Jetson

 1. Install CUDA, a package that allows for model training on GPU's.
 This is all from https://developer.nvidia.com/cuda-11-8-0-download-archive?target_os=Linux&target_arch=aarch64-jetson&Compilation=Native&Distribution=Ubuntu&target_version=20.04&target_type=deb_local